 - defending human and civil rights secured by law; or

 - combating community deterioration and juvenile delinquency.

+However, this list is not as straightforward as it may seem at first glance.
 If your organization is directly involved in one or more of these purposes, it may qualify for federal income tax-exemption under 501(c)(3).
-If your organization’s purpose is not listed above, this does not mean that your organization does not qualify for 501(c)(3) status – it is possible that your organization falls into one or more of the above categories, but you do not even realize it.
+If your organization’s purpose is not listed above, this does not mean that your organization does not qualify for 501(c)(3) status.
+It is possible that your organization falls into one or more of the above categories, but you do not even realize it.
 Think of the big picture and ask yourself…

 What public benefit does my organization provide?

 For example, a community-run farmers market may not appear charitable initially, but it may actually accomplish many of the IRS’s charitable purposes.
 Sometimes, farmer’s markets are organized by a group of farmers looking to make a profit for themselves.
 Other times, members of the community organize farmer’s markets not for-profit but to: